brytey2k/ticket-redemption-system-laravel/README.md

 - Run `./vendor/bin/sail artisan migrate --seed` to create the database with initial data for testing
 - Run `./vendor/bin/sail npm install`
 - Run `./vendor/bin/sail npm run dev`
+- Queue processing is processed with Redis and is handled automatically in the docker container.
+Just in case the queues are not being processed.
+You can run `./vendor/bin/sail artisan queue:work`
 - System can accessed at http://laravel.test
 - Use email: admin@admin.com and password: password to login